In the previous blog we discussed about BIW CAD Engineering services that we offer. Refer the following link to read the blog part-1 (Click here).

 Teardown of BIW & DIW:

-Teardown is a process of dis-assembling child assemblies and child components from their parent assembly in a strategic manner.
+BIW teardown is the process of dis-assembling child assemblies and child components from their parent assembly in a strategic manner.
 Along the process, critical information is mapped which is further utilized for following purposes:

 1. Should costing